junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean ignores his protest.
 "Cas," he says in a calm voice, low, but so much underlying pleading tone.
 "Please?"
 He might as well be praying.

 Cas glares at him.
 "You're just being unreasonable."
-He turns and ready to move toward the back stage.
+He turns and is ready to move toward the backstage.

 Dean puts his hands on Cas's shoulder just in time to stop him.

-Cas stops his steps, but not looking back.
+Cas stops his steps, but does not look back.

-Sam looks at them with an almost amused look, and Crowley says, "Look at you two, just like old bickering married couple."
+Sam looks at them with an almost amused look, and Crowley says, "Look at you two, just like an old bickering married couple."

 Dean glares at Crowley, then points his free finger at Sam.
 "What's so funny?
 You too!
 Don't even think about that!
-Can't believe Lucifer already tricked the both of you.
+Can't believe Lucifer already tricked both of you.
 Can't let that happen again."

 Sam stops his uncontrollable grin, the muscle at the corner of his mouth twitching.
 "Fine," he says.

 Dean eyes Cas's back with a sigh.
 "Alright, listen up.
-Crowley got some actual news for us," he eyes the demon, "why don't you catch us up?"
+Crowley got some actual news for us," he eyes the demon.
+"Why don't you catch us up?"

 Rarely obligingly, Crowley gives Cas and Sam a recap on Lucifer and his new vessel, the rock star named Vince Vincente -- whom, surprisingly, among all of them, Sam is the only one heard of the name and his band.

-"According to my little birds, his big performance is right tonight."
-Crowley announces at the end, then checks his shiny costly watch.
+"According to my little birds, his big performance is right tonight," Crowley announces at the end, then checks his shiny costly watch.
 "And looks like -- about time."

-He snaps his drink away, straightens his suit, looks around them and smiles his patented bright smile.
+He snaps his drink away, straightens his suit, looks around them, and smiles his patented bright smile.
 "It's been fun, lads.
-Now if you'll excuse me --" He's ready to step away.
+Now, if you'll excuse me --" He's ready to step away.

 Dean and Sam reach for their hidden pistol automatically.
-Cas readies himself in a gait like he used to do every time before big fights, shaking his sleeve to prepare grabbing the hidden angel blade.
+Cas readies himself in a gait like he used to do every time before big fights, shaking his sleeve to prepare for grabbing the hidden angel blade.

 "The Hell you will," Dean snaps.

 The three of them automatically form a half circle around the demon without needing a word.

 Crowley eyes them with open amusement.
 "Really?
 You are about to start a fight *here*?
-In front of a hundred thousand human?
+In front of a hundred thousand humans?
 You guys are more bold than I thought.
 By 'bold' I mean brainless.
 Even my demons know better."

 Dean exchanges a look with Sam and Cas, lowering his voice.
-"And running straight into Devil without any backup is your idea of *not* brainless?"
+"And running straight into the Devil without any backup is your idea of *not* brainless?"

 "I got a plan," Crowley says lightly, a bit annoyed now.
 He glances at his watch again.